 The issue of eugenics has long been an issue for Planned Parenthood.
 When Margaret Sanger was campaigning for the use of birth control in the early 1900s, she made many statements about how crowded populations would be better off without adding unwanted and unfit babies into the mix (babies, that, it should be noted, mainly came from lower class families).
 Planned Parenthood has never repudiated Margaret Sanger or her support of eugenics, and the idea of some babies being unfit for this world is abhorrent to many.
 Also abhorrent to some was Planned Parenthood's offer of free birth control and abortions in the aftermath of the events of Sept.
 11 and Hurricane Katrina, on the basis that families may not be ready for the addition of a new baby after losing a loved one or all their belongings [source: Braun].

 Still, while some people find Planned Parenthood distasteful, there are millions worldwide who rely on Planned Parenthood as a means for getting birth control and preventing unintended births.
-For more on family planning and other women’s health issues, see the links on the next page.
+For more on family planning and other women’s health issues, see the links below.